Learn how to become famous on social media by following this guide.

 Because they are the only three steps in your audience’s journey that will ultimately lead you to become a famous influencer or thought leader in your industry.

 People become famous on social media because they know what it is that their brand stands for.
-You have to know what your own core values and beliefs are in order to stay focused, stay vigilant, and stay relevant on social media.
+You have to know what your own core values and beliefs are in order to stay relevant on social media.

 Are you all about having a consistent strategy?
 Talk about it.